tatsuki1107/isase2025-ope-mnar-reward/README.md

-# Off-Policy Evaluation for Recommendations from Missing-Not-At-Random rewards
+# Off-Policy Evaluation for Recommendations with Missing-Not-At-Random Rewards
-This repository contains the experimental code for the paper titled “Off-Policy Evaluation for Recommendations from Missing-Not-At-Random Rewards,” which we intend to submit to [ISASE 2025](https://www.isase-ke.org/isase2025/), an international conference organized by the Japan Society of Kansei Engineering.
+This repository contains the experimental code for the paper titled “Off-Policy Evaluation for Recommendations with Missing-Not-At-Random Rewards”, which we intend to submit to [ISASE 2025](https://www.isase-ke.org/isase2025/), an international conference organized by the Japan Society of Kansei Engineering.

 ## Main Package Version
 We use [Poetry](https://python-poetry.org/) to manage versions of Python and its libraries.
 The primary versions are as follows (see `pyproject.toml` for details).